awslabs/aws-video-transcriber/docs/en/deployment.md

 1. On the **Videos** page, select the **Ready to edit** tab.

 2. Select the language link from the **Video Language** column to enter the captions editing page.
 The functions include:

     - Play the video content paragraph by paragraph to proofread the captions.
     - Modify the captions.
     - Merge or split captions parapraphs.

 ### Translate captions

 You can translate the video captions, and then proofread and edit translated captions.

+!!! note "Note"

-**Note: Currently, this feature is only supported by the deployment in AWS Standard Regions.**
+    Currently, this feature is only supported by the deployment in Amazon Web Services Standard Regions.

 1. On the captions editing page, select **Translate to**.